-Educators have a responsibility to diversify the representation in the texts that students read in their classrooms.
-There is a world of diverse texts available that will give a broader viewpoint of the world as well as allow for and celebrate greater representation.
+Educators have a unique opportunity to provide a diverse selection of texts in their classrooms.
+There is a world of diverse texts available that provide multiple viewpoints of the world and allow for wider representation.
 Each of the books in the chart below feature protagonists and characters that are a part of underrepresented groups.
-There are also non-fiction texts that represent diverse voices and diverse perspectives of history.
+There are also non-fiction texts that represent diverse voices and perspectives.